poliorcetics/named-arguments-rfc/00-intro-summary.md

 - Rust Issue: [rust-lang/rust#0000](https://github.com/rust-lang/rust/issues/0000)

 # Summary

 [summary]: #summary

-This RFC introduces *named arguments* for Rust.
+This RFC introduces _named arguments_ for Rust.
 Named arguments are the ability to call a function or method while precising the name of the arguments, greatly improving clarity in many situations.
 Of course function where the argument is already clear do not have to use them: `sin(x: x)` would be ridiculous and redundant.
 Named arguments as proposed here are **not** source-breaking: existing functions and methods will continue to work without any change.
 Named arguments as proposed here are **opt-in**.
-Changing the name of `f(a: usize)` to `f(b: usize)` will **not** be a breaking change, just like it is not today: once again, the goal is not to force them on developers but to provide another option in Rust that has seen huge success in other languages in a way that fit with Rust safety guarantees.
+Changing the name of `f(a: usize)` to `f(b: usize)` will **not** be a breaking change, just like it is not today: once again, the goal is not to force them on developers but to provide another option in Rust that has seen huge success in other languages in a way that fit with Rust.

 An example in `Python` for clarity: